jonnonz1/nz-statute-book/acts/public/1978/marine-mammals-protection-act-1978.md

   - **vessel** means any ship, boat, steamer, lighter, launch, raft, barge, punt, or ferry boat; and includes every description of vessel, whether used in navigation or in any way kept or used as a hulk or storeship or for any other purpose
   - **warranted officer** has the same meaning as in the Conservation Act 1987.
 (2) For the purposes of this Act, a marine mammal shall be in the possession of any person when that person has, alone or jointly with any other person, possession of or control over the marine mammal, or possession of or control over any vessel, vehicle, aircraft, hovercraft, container, package, receptacle, or place in or on which the marine mammal is kept.
-(3) The Minister, after having regard to any relevant international standards and any relevant standards within New Zealand, may from time to time, by notice in the Gazette, declare any species of marine mammal to be a threatened species for the purposes of this Act.
+(3) The Minister, after having regard to any relevant international standards and any relevant standards within New Zealand, may from time to time declare any species of marine mammal to be a threatened species for the purposes of this Act.
+(4) A declaration under subsection (3) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 3 Act to bind the Crown
 This Act shall bind the Crown.